 Section 1450.1100 Application for Education Provider License and Other Requirements

-a) A person seeking to provide pre-license education, the 30 hour post-license broker course, and CE shall submit:
+a) A person or entity seeking to provide pre-license education, the 45-hour post-license education, or CE shall submit:

-1) a signed and completed education provider's application on forms provided by the Division;
+1) A signed and completed education provider's application in a format provided by the Division;

-3) a course description, learning objectives, comprehensive timed outline and, when applicable, the final examination, answer key for each course, and final exam proctor policy; and any other information required by the Department; and
+3) A course description, learning objectives, comprehensive timed outline and, when applicable, the final examination, answer key for each course, and final exam proctor policy; and any other information required by the Division;

-b) The education program for an education provider shall:
+c) The education program offered by an education provider shall:

 1) Be approved by the education provider's governing and/or supervising body;

-2) Education providers must provide email or phone call assistance for customer service.
+2) Education providers must provide customer service email or telephone contact information.

-4) Education providers are subject to inspection prior to licensure or at any time thereafter by the Division.
-The inspection shall be during regular business hours, with at least 24 hours advance notice of the inspection.
+3) Education providers and their records are subject to inspection at any time after submitting an application to the Division.
+The inspection shall be made during regular business hours, with at least 24 hours advance notice of the inspection.

-6) Whenever an education provider intends to operate at a location other than the location of record, the education provider shall ensure compliance with Section 1450.1100(c)(3) and notify the Division, on forms approved for that notice, for each location other than the location of record.
+5) Whenever an education provider intends to operate at a location other than the location of record, the education provider shall, no later than 10 days prior to that operation, notify the Division in a format provided by the Division.

 1) No education provider shall advertise that it is endorsed, recommended or accredited by the Division.
 The education provider may indicate that the school is licensed by the Division.

-2) Every education provider shall submit to the Division, upon the Division's request, a schedule including location, date, time and name of each licensed pre-license or CE instructor for each licensed pre-license or CE course offered.
-The education provider shall notify the Division of any changes to that schedule.
+2) Every education provider shall submit to the Division, upon the Division's request, a schedule including location, date, time and name of each licensed pre-license or CE instructor for each licensed pre-license, post-license or CE course offered.
+The education provider shall, upon the Division's request, notify the Division of any changes to that schedule.

-3) Education provider shall specify, in any advertising promoting pre-license or CE courses, the number of pre-license or CE credit hours that may be earned toward Illinois pre-license or CE requirements.
+3) Every education provider shall specify, in any advertising promoting pre-license, post-license or CE courses, the number of pre-license, post-license or CE credit hours that may be earned toward Illinois pre-license, post-license or CE requirements.

 4) Prior to enrollment, the education provider shall provide a prospective student with information that specifies: